amymariam/BizMinds/README.md

 ## 🧩 Example Queries

 You can ask:
-- “What are the top 5 best-selling products this year?”
+- “What are the top 5 best-selling products?”
-- “Which month had the highest sales and why?”
 - “Suggest strategies to boost sales for underperforming categories.”
-- “Compare revenue growth in Q1 vs Q2.”